 Swakopmund is much loved because of its old-world charm and relaxed atmosphere.
 Founded in 1892 during the period of German colonial rule, it served as the territory’s main harbour for many years.
-Today’s lush green lawns, palm trees and carefully tended and colorful public gardens enhance this curious desert town, hedged by desert and sea.
+Today’s lush green lawns, palm trees and carefully tended and colorful public gardens enhance this.